Power vs Other Asset Classes

 Utilities and commodity trading houses have long developed tools and skills to manage market risk, and indirectly offer such risk management services to project owners via a power purchase agreement (PPA).
 These contracts provide long-term price stability required to obtain project financing.
 While they are widely adopted in countries with no FiT schemes, the risk management techniques underlying their structuring are rarely understood outside utilities and trading houses.

 The below graph shows annualised historical volatilities of various asset classes, i.e. a measure for the standard deviation of historically observed annual returns.

 Fig.1: Historical volatilities for various asset classes

 Exchange rates (EUR vs USD rates) and interest rates (futures on German Bundesanleihen) exhibit relatively low volatilities of typically below 10%, equities (Standard & Poors 500 index) are typically in the 10-15% range (current extreme levels are due to the massive equity crash).

 In contrast, the volatility of power has been in excess of 20% for most of the last 4 years, experiencing periods of well over 30%.
 Given most financial firms have risk departments for the unique purpose of monitoring risk of assets less volatile than power, at least the same degree of care should be exercised when dealing with power exposures.

 Measuring Market Risk with the Historical Simulation Approach

-- Standard deviation of returns: We use the standard deviation of logreturns to characterize the breadth of the return distribution.
+Standard deviation of returns: We use the standard deviation of log returns to characterise the breadth of the return distribution.
 The larger it is, the larger the financial risk of a position.